ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 TBD

-# Applicability to MQTT PubSub Profile {#mqtt-pubsub}
+# Applicability to the MQTT Pub-Sub Profile {#mqtt-pubsub}

+This section describes how this profile can be applicable to the MQTT protocol {{MQTT-OASIS-Standard-v5}}.

-The steps MQTT clients go through would be similar to the CoAP clients, and the payload of the MQTT PUBLISH messages will be protected using COSE.
-The MQTT clients needs to use CoAP to communicate to the KDC, to join security groups, and be part of the pairwise rekeying initiated by the KDC.
+The MQTT clients would go through steps similar to those performed by the CoAP clients, and the payload of the MQTT PUBLISH messages is protected using COSE.
+The MQTT clients need to use CoAP for communicating with the KDC, in order to join security groups and be part of the pairwise rekeying initiated by the KDC.

-Authorisation Server (AS) Discovery is defined in {{Section 2.4.1 of RFC9431}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain server-specific information or control APIs, and may be used for topic and KDC discovery.
+The discovery of the AS is defined in {{Section 2.4.1 of RFC9431}} for MQTT v5 clients, and it is not supported for MQTT v3 clients. $SYS/ has been widely adopted as a prefix to topics that contain server-specific information or control APIs, and may be used for discovering topics and the KDC.

-When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.
+In the Join Response from the KDC to a Client (see {{join-response}}), the 'ace-groupcomm-profile' parameter has value "mqtt_pubsub_app", which is registered in {{iana-profile}}.

 Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens, as described in {{RFC9431}}.
 A Publisher sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 A Subscriber may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.

 # Security Considerations

-All the security considerations in {{I-D.ietf-ace-key-groupcomm}} apply.
+Security considerations for this profile are inherited from {{I-D.ietf-ace-key-groupcomm}}, the ACE framework for Authentication and Authorization {{RFC9200}}, and the specific transport profile of ACE signalled by the AS, such as {{RFC9202}} and {{RFC9203}}.

+The following security considerations also apply for this profile.

+Consistent with the intended group-confidentiality model, each Client in a security group is able to decrypt the data published in the topic(s) associated with that group, by using the symmetric group key that is shared with all the other group members.

+At the same time, source authentication of the published topic data is achieved by means of a digital signature, which the Publisher of the data in question computes with its private key and embeds in the published data.
+This ensures integrity of the published topic data as well as its origin, thus preventing a group member from impersonating another one.

-In the profile described above, the Publishers and Subscribers use asymmetric cryptography, which would make the message exchange quite heavy for small constrained devices.
-Moreover, all Subscribers must be able to access the public keys of all the Publishers to a specific topic to verify the publications.
+To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers must be able to access the public keys of all the Publishers to a specific topic in order to verify the signature over the published topic data.
+This might make the message exchange quite heavy for small constrained devices.

- Even though access tokens have expiration times, an access token may need to be revoked before its expiration time (see {{I-D.ietf-ace-revoked-token-notification}} for a list of possible circumstances).
-Clients can be excluded from future publications through re-keying for a certain topic.
-This could be set up to happen on a regular basis, for certain applications.
-How this could be done is out of scope for this work.
-The method described in {{I-D.ietf-ace-revoked-token-notification}} MAY be used to allow an Authorization Server to notify the KDC about revoked access tokens.

-The Broker is only trusted with verifying that the Publisher is authorized to publish, but is not trusted with the publications itself, which it cannot read nor modify.
+The Broker is only trusted with verifying that a Publisher is authorized to publish on a certain topic, and with distributing that data only to the Subscribers authorized to obtain it.
+However, the Broker is not trusted with the published data in itself, which the Broker cannot read or modify as it does not have access to the group key required for decrypting the data.

-With respect to the reusage of nonces for Proof-of-Possession input, the same considerations apply as in the
+With respect to the reusage of nonces for Proof-of-Possession input, the same considerations apply as in {{I-D.ietf-ace-key-groupcomm-oscore}}.
-{{I-D.ietf-ace-key-groupcomm-oscore}}.

-TODO: expand on security and privacy considerations
+Access tokens might have to be revoked before their expiration time. {{I-D.ietf-ace-revoked-token-notification}} provides a list of possible circumstances where this can heppen, and specifies a method that an Authorization Server can use in order to notify the KDC, the Broker, and the Clients about pertaining access tokens that have been revoked but are not expired yet.

+Clients can be excluded from future communications related to a topic, by appropriately re-keying the group associated with the topic in question.

 # IANA Considerations